The-Marcy-Lab-School/pagila-database/README.md

 ## INSTALLATION STEPS

+You must [set up Postgres](https://github.com/The-Marcy-Lab-School/postgres-setup) on your local machine if you havn't done so already.

 To install the pagila database, clone down this repo.
 Using your terminal, `cd` into this project.
 To ensure you are in the right directory, run `ls` and make sure you see the files `pagila-data.sql`, `pagila-insert-data.sql`, and `pagila-schema.sql`.